Blockchain for supply chains: transparency & traceability

 index

-Traditional supply chains often rely on fragmented systems prone to errors, delays, and fraud.
-Blockchain introduces a shared, tamper-proof record accessible to all stakeholders.
+Traditional supply chains rely on fragmented systems vulnerable to errors and fraud.
+Blockchain introduces a shared, tamper-proof ledger accessible to all stakeholders.
 Key benefits include:

 • End-to-End Visibility: Every transaction is recorded, enabling real-time tracking.